jcarlos-prieto/niliBOX/README.md

 ### Linux => Linux, Linux headless and Android distributions
 - Linux centOS 8 (Why? the GLIBC library present in the Linux distribution is linked to the executable. centOS 8 uses GLIBC 2.28 which is forward compatible with many Linux distributions)
-- Commom developer tools (gcc, cmake, etc)
+- Common developer tools (gcc, cmake, etc)
 - Qt Framework for Desktop and Android using the Qt Maintenance tool (plus the additional libraries mentioned above).
 - For Android: OpenJDK 17.
 The Android SDK and NDK can be installed from Qt Creator SDKs configuration screen.
-- To generate the Linux headless version, add the variable -DNOGUI:BOOL=TRUE in the CMake Configuration option in Qt Creator.
+- To generate the Linux headless version, add the variable `-DNOGUI:BOOL=TRUE` in the CMake Configuration option in Qt Creator.
 - To generate the Android version, make sure that you sign your package with an application signature.

 ### macOS => macOS and iOS distributions